mantidproject/webapp/README.md

 $ wget https://bootstrap.pypa.io/ez_setup.py -O - | python
 $ easy_install pip
 ```
-Then just install all of the requirements listed in `setup.py`.
+Then just install all of the requirements listed in the setup file.
+Run the command `python setup.py install`.
 The virtual environment can be
 turned off using a simple `deactivate`.

 Setup the database and copy static.
 This should follow closely to `.openshift/action_hooks/deploy`